openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 Additionally, we can use the intrinsic function DISPLAY-OF to convert national to UTF-8 and UTF-8 to alphanumeric or the intrinsic function NATIONAL-OF to convert UTF-8 to national.

-**Note** : For more information, please visit this link: [IBM Knowledge Center - Enterprise COBOL for z/OS 6.3.0](https://www.ibm.com/support/knowledgecenter/SS6SG3_6.3.0/pg/tasks/tpstra29.html)
+**Note** : For more information, please refer to the [Programming Guide](https://www.ibm.com/docs/en/cobol-zos/6.3?topic=cobol-converting-from-utf-8-unicode-representation).

 \newpage
 # COBOL Application Programming Interface (API)